aitor-alvarez/deep-flamenco/README.md

 1. Select the model in the file main.py
 2. Adjust in the dataset the folder of your data
 3. python main.py

+### Data

+Motivi patterns data can be found in this repository: https://github.com/aitor-mir/flamenco-motifs